h8d13/Hadeboot/README.md

-# Hadeboot
+# Hadeboot - Goblin Launcher

-Passion project for balanced ternary assembly code.
+This is a passion project for Linux system modifications.